I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 This one’s a spammy article on a hijacked domain name.

 The main site has nothing to do with weight loss.
 You don’t know who wrote the article.
-And all of it is literally gibberish.
+And it’s all gibberish.
 It’s a word salad that makes zero sense.

 This, in essence, is the “eye test.”